| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 energy to assure the best sources of radiation protection information and products at affordable prices for families

-wanting to acquire these essential Civil Defense survey meters and dosimeters.
+wanting to acquire these essential Civil Defense radiation detection survey meters and dosimeters.

 To this end we had acquired in the Spring of 2001 the above mentioned 100,000+ items of FEMA